-In this edition of the Student Loan Sherpa Mailbag, we take a look at Steve’s Public Service Loan Forgiveness (PSLF) dilemma.
-He is just a few years away from qualifying for Public Service Loan Forgiveness, but a big jump in salary has him thinking it might be making too much money for PSLF to be an option.
-If you have a question for the Student Loan Sherpa, feel free to ask us.
+In this edition of the Student Loan Sherpa Mailbag, we take a look at Steve’s Public Service Loan Forgiveness dilemma.
+Steve is just a few years away from qualifying for Public Service Loan Forgiveness (PSLF).
+A big jump in salary, however, has him questioning whether PSLF has an income limit and whether pursuing PSLF is the right path for him.

 Thanks for your time.
 I’m curious what your thoughts are on whether I should bank on PSLF and continue IBR vs. aggressively paying down my loans now.

 - Loans: my own only, Direct un/subsidized consolidated loans (disbursed in 2013), 6.5% interest